C5 Corvette Brake Upgrade Options

 • You lose the parking brake functionality.

-• Might be unbalanced as it increases the rear diameter a bunch.
+• Unbalanced as it increases the rear diameter a bunch and calipers will bite harder as well.

 Estimated cost: $250 additional to Brembo front swap ($850 total)